Chicken Little

 The First Threshold at 19 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Chicken Little wins the baseball game with a miraculous hit, becoming the town hero and seemingly repairing his relationship with his father., moving from reaction to action.

 The Collapse moment at 59 minutes (73% through) represents the emotional nadir.
 Here, Buck refuses to believe Chicken Little about the aliens and dismisses him publicly, shattering their fragile bond.
-Chicken Little realizes his father still doesn't trust him, hitting his emotional low point., indicates the protagonist at their lowest point.
+Chicken Little realizes his father still doesn't trust him, hitting his emotional low point., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 64 minutes initiates the final act resolution at 78% of the runtime.
 Buck finally listens to and believes Chicken Little, apologizing for not trusting him.
 Father and son unite to solve the alien crisis together, combining Buck's support with Chicken Little's courage., demonstrating the transformation achieved throughout the journey.